LSU New Orleans Privateers baseball

-The New Orleans Privateers baseball team is a varsity intercollegiate athletic team of the University of New Orleans in New Orleans, Louisiana, United States.
+The LSU New Orleans Privateers baseball team is a varsity intercollegiate athletic team of LSU New Orleans in New Orleans, Louisiana, United States.
 The team is a member of the Southland Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Maestri Field at Privateer Park in New Orleans, Louisiana.
 The Privateers are led by head coach Andrew Gipson.

 History

 Bob Hines, first coach (1970–1971)

-Formed as early as 1970, the University of New Orleans, formerly known as Louisiana State University of New Orleans, started NCAA play in the Division II ranks.
-Bob Hines served as the first coach in UNO baseball history, directing the team to an 8–19 record in 1970 – its first season – followed by a 14–25 mark in 1971.
-The losing record in 1971 would be the last for the UNO program until Tom Schwaner's 1986 squad went 29–30.
+Formed as early as 1970, LSU New Orleans started NCAA play in the Division II ranks.
+Bob Hines served as the first coach in LSUNO baseball history, directing the team to an 8–19 record in 1970 – its first season – followed by a 14–25 mark in 1971.
+The losing record in 1971 would be the last for the LSUNO program until Tom Schwaner's 1986 squad went 29–30.
 UNO defeated Southeastern Louisiana 7–6 on Mar.
 13, 1970 in the first game in school history.